Adolfo Ruiz Cortines: Foreign relations

 In 1935, under Lázaro Cárdenas, Mexico was one of only five countries to condemn Fascist Italy's invasion of Ethiopia (then the Ethiopian Empire or Abyssinia) during the Second Italo-Ethiopian War.

 In 1953, Ruiz Cortines invited Haile Selassie, the Emperor of Ethiopia, to visit Mexico, who used the opportunity to thank Mexico for condemning the invasion against him.
 In 1955, Selassie accepted the invitation, and inaugurated at plaque in Mexico City with his country's name on it.
 He inaugurated a plaque with Mexico's name on it in his country's capital in 1958.

+Official international trips

+This is a list of official trips abroad made by Ruiz Cortines during his presidency.

+According to Article 88 of the Constitution of Mexico, the president may leave the country for up to seven days by informing the Senate or, where applicable, the Permanent Commission in advance of the reasons for the absence, as well as of the results of the measures carried out.
+For absences longer than seven days, permission from the Senate or the Permanent Commission is required.